woctezuma/steam-market/README.md

 In this case, try to fill-in your cookie information with its new value.

 > **NB²**: If you want to automate the creation and sale of booster packs, you may need to fill-in more information.
-I have been using the following entries, but you might not need to use all of them.<br/>
+I have been using the following entries, but you might not need to use all of them:

     ```json
     {
       "browserid": "PASTE_YOUR_COOKIE_VALUE_HERE",